-Published April 2016
+Published April 2019

 The following pie chart shows world consumption of nonprotein nitrogen:

 In China, NPN consumption in the feed market has matured as growth normalizes.
 Demand will be driven primarily by the mild growth of Chinese cattle populations over the next few years.
-Although China also produces DDGS as a coproduct of the corn ethanol industry, DDGS use in the animal feed market is mainly in the duck and fish subsectors.
+Although China also produces DDGS as a coproduct of the corn ethanol industry, DDGS use in the animal feed market is mainly in the duck and aquaculture subsectors.

 Overall, cattle population and animal nutrition formulation (i.e., DDGS for its NPN substitution effect, or per-cattle feed consumption) are the major factors determining NPN consumption.